rdswift/hhb/SPECS.md

 ;---------------------------------------------------------------------
-; ID: Unique template id code (assigned by HHB when template created) ; Title: Title of the temple to show in the selection list ;--------------------------------------------------------------------- ID=t00000000000000000
+; ID: Unique template id code (assigned by HHB when template created) ; Title: Title of the temple to show in the selection list ; Description: Brief description of the template ;--------------------------------------------------------------------- ID=t00000000000000000
 Title=Default Template
+Description=Basic template with index number, title and home link in the header, and previous and next links in the footer.

 [Developer]
 ;---------------------------------------------------------------------